-During the three months ended March 31, 2023, the Partnership received a notice from holders of the Class A Preferred Units exercising their right to either convert or redeem, at the election of NRP, an aggregate of 47,499 Class A Preferred Units.
-The Partnership chose to redeem the preferred units for \$ 47.5 million in cash rather than issuing common units.
-Of the originally issued 250,000 Class A Preferred Units, 71,666 Class A Preferred Units remained outstanding as of March 31, 2024 and December 31, 2023.
-These preferred units had a \$ 47.2 million carrying value included in class A convertible preferred on the Partnership's Consolidated Balance Sheets at March 31, 2024 and December 31, 2023.
+During the three months ended March 31, 2023, the Partnership received a notice from holders of the Class A Preferred Units preferred units exercising their right to either convert or redeem, at the election of NRP, an aggregate of 47,499 Class A Preferred Units preferred units.
+The Partnership chose to redeem the preferred units for \$47.5 million in cash rather than issuing converting them into common units.
+During the three months ended June 30, 2023 the Partnership received a notice from holders of the preferred units exercising their right to either convert or redeem, at the election of NRP, an aggregate of 35,834 preferred units.
+The Partnership chose to redeem the preferred units for \$35.8 million in cash rather than converting them into common units.
+During the three months ended June 30, 2023 the Partnership executed a negotiated transaction with holders of the preferred units pursuant to which it repurchased an aggregate of 45,000 preferred units for \$45.0 million in cash.
+On May 8, 2024, the Partnership executed a negotiated transaction with holders of the preferred units pursuant to which the Partnership repurchased an aggregate of 40,000 preferred units for \$40.0 million in cash.
+As a result of the 2024 negotiated transaction, holders of the remaining preferred units waived their right to convert up to 33% of the outstanding preferred units for six months from the date of the negotiated transaction.
+Following these redemptions and repurchases, the subject preferred units were retired and no longer remain outstanding.
+Of the originally issued 250,000 Class A Preferred Units, preferred units, 31,666 and 71,666 Class A Preferred Units preferred units remained outstanding as of March 31, June 30, 2024 and December 31, 2023, respectively.
+These preferred units had a \$20.8 million and \$47.2 million carrying value included in class A convertible preferred units on the Partnership's Consolidated Balance Sheets at March 31, June 30, 2024 and December 31, 2023, respectively.